Building and Testing Best Practices

 When you add an action to a robot, you have several options for capturing screenshots, including capturing a robot's view before and after completing an action.
 The screenshots are helpful when troubleshooting a failed robot instance.

 For example, if a robot's credentials don't have the appropriate access, a robot might not be able to see the field it needs to update.
-A screenshot of the missing field can help you quickly troubleshoot any issues that the robot encounters.
+A screenshot of the missing field can help you quickly troubleshoot any issues that the robot encounters in the user interface.

 See Capture Screenshots in Robots.